-throes by further suppression and pacification of its traumatized
+further suppression and pacification of its traumatized people (indigenes

-and police reinforcements, machine gun placements, over-flights by
+reinforcements, machine gun placements, over-flights by military jets and

-jets and choppers, stringent curfews?
-If we cannot face the reality of
+choppers, stringent curfews?
+If we cannot face the reality of the Warri

-the answer to the later is in the
+renewed fighting?
+If the answer to the later

-affirmative, does it represent the best choice alternative amongst the
+is in the affirmative, does it represent the best choice alternative

-range of durable and less-expensive options in resolving
+amongst the broad range of durable and less-expensive options in

 Perhaps, one way of deciphering the truth about Warri is by carefully examining the ownership claims of the contending parties; the Ijaw, the Itsekiri and the Urhobo.
 The Urhobo and Ijaw claims to Warri show strong affinity as far as they relate to claims of indigenousness to the portions of Warri occupied by them.
 For example, the Urhobo of Warri restrict their claims to the lands occupied by the Agbassa and Okere Urhobo communities in Warri metropolis; an area roughly three-quarter of

 the city and continuous territory with the rest of Urhoboland.